-The operating objectives for Mr. Prising for 2017 are as follows:
+The operating objectives for Mr. Prising for 2018 were as follows:

-- Meet/exceed growth rate of gross profit of certain competitors - Make progress towards strategic plans within each of the brands - · Develop a strong team and a robust and diverse talent pipeline, including key leadership

-- Drive continuing transformation of the Company's IT operating model and platform to enhance governance and accelerate business performance - Plan, design and execute strategic initiatives focused on transformation of the business
+- Meet/exceed growth rate of gross profit of certain competitors - Develop a strong team and a robust and diverse talent pipeline, including key leadership - Drive continuing transformation of the Company's IT operating model and platform to enhance governance and accelerate business performance - Plan, design and execute strategic initiatives focused on transformation of the business

-The Committee determined that Mr. Prising earned a cash incentive award for 2017 between target and outstanding for all of his financial objectives in 2017.
+The Committee determined that Mr. Prising earned a cash incentive award for 2018 between the threshold and target level for all of his financial objectives in 2018.
 The Committee also approved an incentive award to Mr. Prising based on its determination of the level of performance towards achievement of his various operating objectives.
-Based on these accomplishments, the Committee determined to pay the 2017 award to Mr. Prising as follows:
+Based on these accomplishments, the Committee determined to pay the 2018 award to Mr. Prising as follows:

-Target Award Actual Award CEO \$1,875,000 \$2,240,546
+Target Award Actual Award CEO \$1,875,000 \$1,137,277

-For 2017, the calculation for EPS for Mr. Prising and the other NEOs continued to exclude the impact of changes in foreign currency exchange rates and the impact of share repurchase activity during the year except to the extent necessary to offset dilution resulting from shares issued under equity plans.
-ROIC continued to exclude the impact of currency.
-For 2017, the EPS and ROIC calculations also excluded the one-time benefit from U.S. and French tax reform and restructuring charges, net of the savings related to these charges.
-See page 56 for the calculations for Mr. Prising and the other NEOs.
+For 2018, the calculation for EPS for Mr. Prising and the other NEOs excluded the impact of changes in foreign currency exchange rates, the impact of share repurchase activity during the year except to the extent necessary to offset dilution resulting from shares issued under equity plans, a goodwill impairment charge and restructuring costs net of related savings.
+ROIC excluded the impact of currency and restructuring costs net of related savings.
+The goodwill impairment charge did not have a significant impact on ROIC.
+See page 58 for the calculations for Mr. Prising and the other NEOs.